 Areas to avoid:

 - Close to locks or in lock chambers

 - Water points

 - Overhead powerlines

 - Cover and habitat which are good fish holding areas

 - A flat peg

-Remember: Stay safe!
-It’s safer to fish as part of a group and children must always have the permission of a parent or guardian.
+Remember: Stay safe.
+It’s safer to fish as part of a group, and children must always have the permission of a parent or guardian.

-Before you go fishing you need a Rod Licence if you are 12 years of age or older and permission from the fishery owner/angling club.
+Before you go fishing you need a rod licence if you are 12 years of age or older.
+You also need permission from the fishery owner/angling club.